 We are here to help.
 Duncan Firm represents victims like you, even in the face of opposition from massive companies with huge legal teams.
 We will not be intimidated.

-If you need an experienced defective product lawyer in the Little Rock, Arkansas area, please call Duncan Firm today at 877-638-6226 for a free consultation.
+If you need an experienced defective product lawyer, please call Duncan Firm today at 877-638-6226 for a free consultation.

 Defective Product Cases We Handle